-Table 5 shows the results of the associations between perceived overall impact, the actual changes in work and private life routines, and relevant health outcomes in terms of MWB and SRH, controlled for various sociodemographic variables.
-Regarding the perceived overall impact, participants who (strongly) agreed that COVID-19 had worsened their work life reported significantly lower MWB (OR = 0.61; 95% CI: 0.49–0.76) compared to those who (strongly) disagreed.
-In addition, participants who neither agreed nor disagreed that their work life had worsened reported lower MWB (OR = 0.71; 95% CI: 0.58–0.88) compared to those who (strongly) disagreed.
-A strong negative association could also be seen regarding perceived negative impact on private life: participants who (strongly) agreed that their private life had worsened reported lower MWB (OR = 0.62; 95% CI: 0.51–0.75) and SRH scores (OR = 0.67; 95% CI: 0.54–0.83) compared to those who (strongly) disagreed.
-Both outcomes were also negatively associated with employees who neither agreed nor disagreed that their private life had worsened (OR = 0.80; 95% CI: 0.65–0.99; OR = 0.66; 95% CI: 0.53–0.83) compared to those who (strongly) disagreed.
-Finally, participants who (strongly) agreed that their private life had improved as a result of the COVID-19 crisis had higher odds of reporting a higher MWB score (OR = 1.39; 95% CI: 1.08–1.80) compared to those who (strongly) disagreed.
+Table 3 shows the results of the associations between perceived overall impact, the self-reported changes in work and private life routines, and relevant health outcomes in terms of MWB and SRH, controlled for various sociodemographic variables.
+Regarding the perceived overall impact, participants who (strongly) agreed that COVID-19 had worsened their work life reported significantly lower MWB (OR = 0.61) compared to those who (strongly) disagreed.
+In addition, participants who neither agreed nor disagreed that their work life had worsened reported lower MWB (OR = 0.71) compared to those who (strongly) disagreed.
+A strong negative association could also be seen regarding perceived negative impact on private life: participants who (strongly) agreed that their private life had worsened reported lower MWB (OR = 0.62) and SRH scores (OR = 0.67) compared to those who (strongly) disagreed.
+Both outcomes were also negatively associated with employees who neither agreed nor disagreed that their private life had worsened (OR = 0.80; 0.66) compared to those who (strongly) disagreed.
+Finally, participants who (strongly) agreed that their private life had improved as a result of the COVID-19 crisis had higher odds of reporting a higher MWB score (OR = 1.39) compared to those who (strongly) disagreed.

-Regarding the impact of actual changes in work and private life routines on MWB and SRH, mandatory short-time workers with a contract reduced to 0 working hours reported significantly lower MWB (OR = 0.57) (OR = 0.57; 95% CI: 0.41–0.79) and SRH (OR = 0.49) (OR = 0.49; 95% CI: 0.35–0.70) compared to participants without any change in their employment contract.
-In contrast, an increase in leisure time was positively associated with both better MWB (OR = 1.23) and SRH (OR = 1.45) (OR = 1.45; 95% CI: 1.16–1.82).
+Regarding the impact of the self-reported changes in work and private life routines, mandatory short-time workers with a contract reduced to 0 working hours reported significantly lower MWB (OR = 0.57) and SRH (OR = 0.49) compared to participants without any change in their employment contract.
+In contrast, an increase in leisure time was positively associated with both better MWB (OR = 1.23) and SRH (OR = 1.45).

+Table 3 here

 DISCUSSION